bbkane/kvcrutch/README.md

 `kvcrutch certificate new-version` exists because creating a new version of a certificate from the web UI will **silently drop** any tags attached to the current certificate.

-I typically use `new-version` to create a new version of a certificate after I have changed the Issuance Policy from the web UI.
+This command is most useful after changing the *Issuance Policy* of an existing certificate.

-#### Example
+#### Example - Add a SAN to an existing cert's Issuance Policy and create a new version

 Add a SAN to the `new-version-example` certificate through the web UI: